talon-one/TalonOne.cs/docs/ManagementApi.md

             var sort = sort_example;  // string | The field by which results should be sorted.
-Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var integrationRequestUuid = integrationRequestUuid_example;  // string | Filter results by integration request UUID. (optional) var webhookId = 8.14;  // decimal? | Filter results by Webhook. (optional) var applicationId = 8.14;  // decimal? |  (optional) var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Only return events created before this date.
+Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order. (optional) var integrationRequestUuid = integrationRequestUuid_example;  // string | Filter results by integration request UUID. (optional) var webhookId = 8.14;  // decimal? | Filter results by Webhook. (optional) var applicationId = 8.14;  // decimal? | Filter results by Application ID. (optional) var campaignId = 8.14;  // decimal? | Filter results by campaign. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Only return events created before this date.
 You can use any timezone.
-Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
+Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Only return events created after this date.
 You can use any timezone.
 Talon.One will convert to UTC internally. (optional)

             try
             {
                 // List webhook activation log entries
-                InlineResponse20023 result = apiInstance.GetWebhookActivationLogs(pageSize, skip, sort, integrationRequestUuid, webhookId, applicationId, campaignId, createdBefore, createdAfter);
+                InlineResponse20024 result = apiInstance.GetWebhookActivationLogs(pageSize, skip, sort, integrationRequestUuid, webhookId, applicationId, campaignId, createdBefore, createdAfter);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)